Sun Pisces Tarot Moon

 When referring to a cycle within the context of the following description, we must remember we are the cycle within what appears to be the sphere of the cosmos.

 At this stage of the sequence we are witnessing the dissolving of one system into another.
-This is not recycling as in duplication it is to move into a new and original sequence of experiences.
+This is not recycling as in duplication but a move into a new and original sequence of experiences.

-Vehicles of this move are the wolves in the foreground of the card who through their mastication of the old cycle create substance for use in the new.
-Elements of the old cycle are retained but readjusted as memories and dreams for use in the new.
+The wolves in the foreground of the card, who through their mastication of the old cycle, create a new substance to be used in the next cycle.
+Elements of the old cycle are retained, but readjusted as memories and dreams for use in the new creation.

 The red and blue colors of the background are opposite ends of the color spectrum symbolizing a complete sequence.